 Dig a hole that’s just as deep as the root ball, and three times as wide.
-Place your tree in the hole and make sure that its level with the surrounding ground and standing straight upwards a 90-degree angle.
+Place your tree in the hole and make sure that it's level with the surrounding ground and standing straight upwards a 90-degree angle.
 Backfill your hole and gently tamp the soil down to prevent air pockets from forming.

 Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|

-|Less than $15||$11.95|
+|Less than $49||$19.95|